mithras666/KratosAI/README.md

 ## Features

-BingAgent has the following features:
+KratosAI has the following features:

 - Interactive web app for data science and machine learning projects
 - Powered by Streamlit and Bing